Parameter estimation for semilinear SPDEs from local measurements: Main results

 \section{Main results}

 In this section we present the main results of this paper, starting with the asymptotic properties of the augmented MLE $\widehat{\vartheta}_{\delta}$ pertinent to \eqref{eq:SPDE} in its abstract form, and then discussing refinements to Assumption~\ref{assump:F}.
-In the second part, we consider several important classes of particular equations.
-Most of the examples are treated by applying the general results.
-However, we also study examples, that do not fall under this theory, and which we treat by a different approach.
+In the third part, we consider several important classes of particular equations, and in teh forth part we focus on the stochastic Burgers equation as an important test case not covered by the general theory, and which is treated by a different approach.
 Proofs of technical results are postponed to Appendix~\ref{append:ProofMainResults}.